 This bluebird nesting box is designed to be attractive to bluebirds, simple in design and construction, easy to monitor, and resistant to inclement weather and predators.
-Birdhouses are not one-size-fits-all so always choose a nesting box plan that is intended for the species you wish to attract.
+You know a birdhouse is well-designed when local bluebirds are immediately attracted to it.

 There are 3 species of North American bluebirds: Eastern, Western, and Mountain.

 - All three types of bluebirds migrate north for breeding season, which is when we get to enjoy them here in Canada.

 - Diets vary based on location and all consist mainly of insects plus some fruits and berries.

 - There have been various initiatives over the past 50 years to protect and grow bluebird populations that were in decline due to loss of habitat.
 Our inclination to remove dead trees and clear forests removes vital living quarters for countless insects, birds, and animals including these beautiful birds.